AlanHaman/Space-Battle-Legends/index.md

 Email us with your device model, its operating system version, and what you were doing when it happened.
 A screenshot or a short screen recording helps a great deal, especially for anything visual or anything that happened mid match.

 **The game will not connect.**
 Wild Crowns needs an internet connection for every match, because matches run on our server.
 If it will not connect, check your connection first, then try again in a few minutes in case the server is being updated.
-If it keeps happening, email us and say roughly when it started.
+If it keeps happening, email us and say roughly when it started